Heckman Selection Model

 The Heckman selection model (Heckman, 1979) solves this problem.
 It jointly models two processes: (1) the selection equation — whether a woman works — and (2) the outcome equation — what she earns if she works.
 By estimating the correlation between the errors in these two equations, the model corrects for the non-random selection into the observed sample.
 The key correction term is the , which captures the expected value of the error in the wage equation conditional on the woman being selected into the sample.

-This approach earned James Heckman the 2000 Nobel Prize in Economics and remains one of the most widely used corrections for sample selection bias across the social sciences (Mroz, 1987).
+This approach contributed to James Heckman's 2000 Nobel Prize in Economics (awarded for his broader development of theory and methods for analyzing selective samples) and remains one of the most widely used corrections for sample selection bias across the social sciences (Mroz, 1987).

 What the Heckman Model Does